Distributed Denial of Service (DDoS) mitigation is a series of processes that protects targeted sites and servers against DDoS attacks.

 2. Take Preventative Measures with Your Server

-If you haven’t set up DDoS protection for VPS or your dedicated server, there’s little you can do during an actual attack.
+If you haven’t set up DDoS protection for VPS or your managed dedicated server, there’s little you can do during an actual attack.
 However, there are some preventative measures you can take to prevent the lowest level of DDoS from taking place.

 Here are five actions you can take up front to prevent an attack: